-- Collaborating on four forest restoration projects totaling 800 hectares, (approximately 2,000 acres).
+- collaborating on five forest restoration projects totaling more than 3000 hectares, (approximately 7,500 acres).

-- Organizing and presenting 30 conservation courses, including on ecological restoration.
+- organizing and presenting more than 30 conservation courses, including on ecological restoration.

-- Contributing to over 100 scientific publications as well as to books and documentary videos.
+- contributing to over 300 scientific publications as well as to books and documentary videos.

-Daniel Renison is the Director of Ecosistemas Argentinos, which is based in Cordoba, Argentina.
-Since 1997, he has been involved in the restoration of Polylepis forests.
-The success of his work in this arena earned him the “Cordoban of the Year” Award in 2015.
+Daniel Renison is the project leader of Acción Serrana, EA’s forest restoration project supported by Acción Andina.
+He has been involved in the restoration of Polylepis forests since 1997.
+His reforestation leadership in Los Gigantes (a mountain range in Cordoba province) earned him the “Cordobés (Cordoban) of the Year” Award in 2015.
 Daniel is also a researcher for the National Scientific and Technical Research Council (CONICET), an Argentine federal government agency.
-His areas of interest include the ecology and management of montane forests with an emphasis on restoration, techniques for the production and out-planting of native trees, and ecosystem services with an emphasis on the provision of water.
+A PhD in biology, Daniel’s areas of expertise include the ecology and management of montane forests, with an emphasis on restoration techniques for the production and reforestation of native trees, and the ecosystem service of water security.

-Julito Dominguez has initiated a reforestation project, planting native species, including Polylepis australis, in the mountains of central Argentina.
-The project also involves construction and maintenance of fences to protect the young trees.
-Julito’s eco-tourism company, Trekking and Reforestation, brings tourists to native forests where they collect seeds, plant seedlings, and erect fencing.
+Julio Dominguez, a field coordinator of Acción Serrana since 2018, initiated a reforestation project planting native species, including Polylepis australis, in the mountains of central and northern Argentina.
+The project also includes construction and maintenance of fences to protect the young trees.
+Julito’s eco-tourism company, WaJu Trekking & Reforestation, involves local inhabitants and brings tourists and volunteers to native forests where they collect seeds, plant seedlings, and build fences.